 The Bad Guys is a fantasy middle-grade sequential art.
 It stars Mr. Wolf, Mr. Shark, Mr. Piranha, and Mr. Snake, and the story’s premise is that Mr. Wolf is the wolf from the fairy tales.
 He wants to turn over a new leaf, and it’s entirely comedic/childish humor.
 He ropes the other three into helping him.
 They don’t know why he invited them over.
 Much of it’s talking to the audience like we’re part of it while reading.

 There’s a rap sheet for each character, and they’re dressed as mobsters with ties and suits.
 Their first mission is to free dogs from the pound.
 So, it’s ironic because the bad guys are trying to be good, but they’re doing it in methods that a bad guy would choose, and the other three are reluctant to help.
-I found the piranha funny because he’s a Latino accent.
+I found the piranha funny because he has a Latino accent.
 Similar to Captain Underpants, they’re all funny in their way.
 Check out this series if you have a sense of humor and you want to hand your sense of humor down to your children.

 Author: Aaron Blabey